MousaviLaleh/stock-analysis/README.md

     Worksheets(yearValue).Activate <br/>

-    this code calls the soirce sheet of data
+    this code calls the source sheet of data to work on <br/>

 6. Lets find out how many rows we need to loop over